 Why should you read these three books?

 I specifically chose these books because the material is relatable and raw.
-We as individuals find it hard to understand the way we feel.
-Our perspectives change throughout time and reading something that we feel connected to can help us comprehend our mindsets better.
+As individuals we sometimes find it hard to understand the way we feel.
+Our perspectives change throughout time and reading something that we feel connected to can help us better comprehend our mindsets.

 What are the three impactful books?

 The Perks of Being a Wallflower– (224 pgs) This book is a coming-of-age epistolary novel written by Stephen Chbosky.

 Charlie has been on the sidelines for most of his life, people see him as awkward, shy, weird and geeky.
 It all truly began during the summer before the start of freshman year.

 He meets two seniors who soon change his perspective on life, Sam and her stepbrother, Patrick both aid in this newfound hope Charlie uncovers.